Human Papillomavirus (HPV), High-Risk, DNA In Situ Hybridization

 This test, when not accompanied by a pathology consultation request, will be answered as either positive or negative.
 If additional interpretation or analysis is needed, request 70012 / Pathology Consultation along with this test.

-The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma (OPSCC).
-Following a negative DNA ISH result, a more sensitive test, 62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization, could be performed, if clinically indicated.
-The RNA test is only available in the context of a pathology consultation (70012 / Pathology Consultation).
+The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
+Following a negative HPV High Risk DNA ISH result, a more sensitive test, 62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization, could be performed, if clinically indicated.
+The RNA ISH test is only available in the context of a pathology consultation (test 70012 / Pathology Consultation).

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127

 2. Lee WT, Tubbs RR, Teker AM, et al: Use of in situ hybridization to detect human papillomavirus in head and neck squamous cell carcinoma patients without a history of alcohol or tobacco use.
 Arch Pathol Lab Med 2008;132:1653-1656